xy-cong/xy-cong.github.io/_pages/about.md

 # 🔥 News
-- *2023.02*: I'm looking for Summer Research Internship qwq.
+- *2023.10*: I'm looking for PhD position starting in Fall 2024.

 # 💻 Research Experience
 - *2023.06 - present* **Research Intern, The University of Texas at Austin**

    Advisor: [Prof. Qixing Huang](https://www.cs.utexas.edu/~huangqx/).
-   I'm exploring how to reconstruct a deforming object from partial RGB-D scans.
+   I'm exploring an implicit representation for deformable objects reconstruction from a monocular RGB-D camera. *One submission(first author)* is expected to be coming soon.
+Look forward to it!

 - *2023.03 - present* **Research Intern, Visual Intelligence Lab, HKUST**

    Advisor: [Prof. Qifeng Chen](https://cqf.io/).
-   Guided by [Prof. Chenyang Lei](https://chenyanglei.github.io/), I’m exploring a novel approach to automatic image colorization given black-and-white images by imitating the imagination process of human experts.
+   Guided by [Prof. Chenyang Lei](https://chenyanglei.github.io/), I’m exploring a novel *diffusion-based* approach for automatic image colorization given black-and-white images by imitating the imagination process of human experts. *One submission(first author)* is expected to be coming soon.
+Look forward to it!

 - *2022.10 - present* **Undergradute Research Intern, CAD&CG, ZJU**